Frameio/comment-scraper-python/README.md

 1. Run the sample with `$ python comment_scrape.py`

 2. Retrieve the .csv file.
-It will appear in the same folder that you run comment_scrape.py from and be named **output.csv**.
+It will appear in the same folder that you run comment_scrape.py from and be named **comments.csv**.